Using count data to improve safety and promote cycling in Vancouver, B.C.

 Mobile bike counter, designed with short-term bike volume studies in mind.

-Learn more about TUBE.
+Learn more about TUBES.

 Key findings on bicycle use and safety in Vancouver between 2010 and 2020